Ordina-cyber/Ordina-cyber.github.io/_posts/2021-01-21-ransomware_1.md

 hidden: false
 ---

-“Another one bites the dust” by Queen – it is one of my favorite songs and coincidentally one of my first thoughts when I hear that another organization has fallen victim to a ransomware.
+“Another one bites the dust” by Queen – it is one of my favorite songs and coincidentally one of my first thoughts when I hear that another organization has fallen victim to a ransomware attack.
 Numerous major companies fell victim to ransomware in 2020.
 One would believe that only large international organizations are being targeted; Unfortunately also small/medium sized companies, governments, educational institutions and even hospitals have been hit by ransomware.

 Ransomware is a type of malware (malicious software) that encrypts the computer files of the victim with an unguessable password.
 Without this password, the victim is unable to access his/her files.
 The cybercriminal demands a ransom for the password.